Bình Định province

+Bình Định was formerly a northern coastal province in the South Central Coast region, the Central of Vietnam.
+It borders Quảng Ngãi to the north, Phú Yên to the south, Gia Lai to the west and the South China Sea to the east.

+Bình Định province has an area of 6066.40 km2, comprising 11 district-level sub-divisions, with a population of over 1.5 million people as of 2023.
+The province is known for its scenery and beaches.
+There are also a number of Cham structures.
+Majority of the province is covered by mountains or hills.
+Its capital Quy Nhon served as the capital of the historic Tây Sơn dynasty.
+Economically the province has the most productive primary sector in the South Central Coast region, mostly because of its large output of rice, coconuts and its strong livestock, forestry and fishing sectors.

+On June 12, 2025, Bình Định was incorporated into Gia Lai province.

 History

 Champa

 Bình Định was probably one of the places where the Cham first arrived in what is now Vietnam.
 Its favourable geography led to the rise of the Cham Port of Thị Nại where Quy Nhơn is now located.
 The city-state of Vijaya was located around this port and the main city, which was further inland.
 Its centre was in the southern lowland of Bình Định.
 However, its architecture implies that it did not become important until the eleventh or twelfth century.

 Vijaya's architecture also distinguishes it from other Champa centers, since it used a combination of stone and brick elements, while most other Cham structures only used bricks.
 This suggests some influence from Cambodian Angkor.
 It also points to the relative abundance of labour in Vijaya compared to other Champa centres of power, because processing stones for construction was more labour-intensive than the production of bricks.

 Vijaya was involved in various wars with neighbouring countries.
 Major wars were fought with Angkor (now Cambodia) in the 12th and 13th centuries.
 Around this time Vijaya seems to have been associated with, and at times even dominated by, the Khmer King Jayavarman VII.
 Major wars with Vietnam were fought in 1069 and again in the 15th century, which eventually led to the defeat of Vijaya and the demise of Champa in 1471.